Yellow River Marsh Preserve State Park

 The preserve protects one of Florida's last remaining tracts of wet prairie, including the largest community of pitcher plants in the state.

-The carnivorous plants flourish here, passively trapping insects in specialized tube-shaped leaves and absorbing nutrients from their decomposing prey.
+The carnivorous plants flourish here, passively trapping insects in specialized tube-shaped leaves and absorbing nutrients from the decomposing prey.

 There are no recreational facilities in the preserve, but the sweeping landscapes of the pitcher plant prairies offer a tremendous opportunity for photography and nature appreciation.

-A small parking area and public access point are located at the intersection of Dickerson City Road and Garcon Point Road (CR-191).
+A small parking area and public access point are located at the intersection of Dickerson City Road and Garcon Point Road (County Road 191).

 Plan Your Visit